-The aim of GDPR is to increase protection of personal data by strengthening legislation and supervision of personal data that is processed by businesses including hotels.
+The aim of GDPR is to increase the protection of personal data.
+This is achieved by strengthening the legislation concerned and ensuring better supervision of the processing of personal data by businesses including hotels.
 Fines for violation are hefty.
 They may be as high as 4% of the company’s annual income.

 Why are Hotels so Impacted by GDPR?

 Hotels are particularly impacted by the new GDPR regulations for several reasons.